SKIP TO:

 This Task Force works to protect the lives of Israeli citizens and make living on the Gaza border easier in towns such as Sderot, the region’s kibbutzim and moshavim, the Halutza communities and students at Sapir College.

-Betsy Fischer, Chair
+Betsy Fischer, Florida

 Meeting Room 208